-• Tasks are reusable blocks of logic.
+Tasks are reusable blocks of logic.
 For example, the task clean simply deletes the project build directory.
-Tasks can be composed of, or dependent on, other tasks.

-• Properties change the behavior of tasks.
-For instance, mainClassName of the application plugin is a compulsory property which tells Gradle which class is the entry point to your application.
+Properties change the behavior of tasks.
+For instance, when using the application plugin, we should use the mainClassName (or mainClass) property to tell Gradle which class is the entry point to your application.
 As Gradle favors convention over configuration, there is not much to you need to configure if you follow the recommended directory structure.

 If the project comes with Gradle support, you will see a build.gradle file in your project root.